marisamorby/marisamorby.com/site/src/index.md

 ## Join my newsletter: Design & Nature Reimagined

-Every week I'll compile articles at the intersection of research, design, and tech to help us imagine a better relationship with nature as we address the climate crisis.
+Every week(ish) I'll compile articles at the intersection of research, design, and tech to help us imagine a better relationship with nature as we address the climate crisis.

 <form
   method="POST"